 Laparoscopic liver resection (LLR) is being utilised with increasing frequency worldwide, as initial concerns about the safety and feasibility of LLR, such as the risk of uncontrolled major haemorrhage and potential compromise of oncologic outcomes, were not supported by the data.
 On the contrary, LLR was found to be associated with several significant perioperative benefits compared to open liver resection, including less blood loss, less narcotic requirement, fewer complications, and reduced hospital stay.1,2 Knowledge of precision liver anatomy remains paramount to performing anatomically correct LLR both for hepatocellular carcinoma and colorectal cancer liver metastasis.
 This will achieve adequate oncologic outcomes, as outlined in the recent international consensus conference on precision anatomy for minimally invasive hepatopancreatobiliary surgery in Tokyo, Japan.3-6 The increased utilisation of LLR is reflected in 2 worldwide literature reviews published only 7 years apart; the earlier one by Nguyen et al. in 2009 captured 2,804 patients, while a subsequent study in 2016 by Ciria et al. contained over triple the number of patients (n=9,527).1,2 Robotic liver resection (RLR) has also emerged as a safe alternative to open liver resection with short-term clinical benefits.
 However, when comparing LLR to RLR, perioperative and long-term outcomes appear to be equivalent, while the cost of RLR is higher compared to laparoscopy.7,8

 The global dissemination of LLR was highlighted by Hibi et al. in 2014 in a survey that revealed LLR was routinely performed in more than 40 countries across Asia, Europe and the Americas.9 Their survey also revealed that the indications of LLR were expanding, as half of the participating centres were routinely performing LLR for either major hepatectomy or for resection of “difficult” posterosuperior liver segments.10 The global diffusion of difficult LLR has continued to expand following the 2nd International Consensus Conference on Laparoscopic Liver Resection, with Ibuki et al. reporting on 4,478 difficult LLR patients from 58 centres in 19 countries between 2014 and 2018.11 Notably, as minimally invasive donor hepatectomy is proliferating, a set of expert consensus guidelines was established to guide its safe implementation.12 Today, worldwide interest for LLR remains strong as evidenced by the attendance of the recent International Laparoscopic Liver Society (ILLS) 2021 3rd World Congress live virtual meeting that convened in June 2021.
 The meeting had 1,357 registrants from 86 countries (Fig. 1).
 The number of registrants per continent is shown, with Asia having the most at 422 registrants, followed by Europe with 329, North America with 291, and South America with 272.
-The top 12 countries are listed with the US, Brazil, Mexico and Japan having the most registrants.
+The most number of registrants came from the US, Brazil, Mexico and Japan having the most registrants.
 One of the challenges in diffusing technology-dependent procedures such as LLR is the ability to implement them in low-resource countries due to lack of equipment availability and cost.
 Noteworthy is the participation of liver surgeons at the ILLS 2021 meeting from many low-resource countries including Bangladesh, Burundi, Costa Rica, Croatia, Estonia, Guatemala, Iran, Jamaica, Jordan, Lebanon, Lithuania, Maldives, Nigeria, Qatar, Saudi Arabia, Slovenia, Tunisia and Yemen.
 This is highly indicative of global diffusion of laparoscopic liver surgery interest (and hopefully utilisation) around the world.

 The growth in number and complexity of LLR and its adoption by surgeons without prior experience in minimally invasive liver surgery prompted efforts to delineate the learning curve of LLR, defined as improvement in performance over time.
 Performance metrics that have been used in the LLR learning curve literature include operating room (OR) time, intraoperative estimated blood loss, conversion to open hepatectomy and postoperative morbidity.
 However, not all studies report on all the above parameters and therefore one must exercise caution when comparing between different learning curve series.
 Furthermore, the learning curve will vary based on case difficulty and the surgeon’s prior experience with open hepatobiliary surgery and minimally invasive surgery.13,14 Vigano et al. looked into the need for conversion to an open approach and discovered that the learning curve of laparoscopic minor hepatectomy for a self-taught surgeon is 60 cases.15 Regarding laparoscopic major hepatectomy, Nomi et al. focused on OR time as a metric in 173 laparoscopic major hepatectomies and found that their learning curve spanned 45–75 cases.16 Their findings were corroborated by van der Poel et al. who looked into their own 159 laparoscopic major hepatectomies, and using the need for conversion as a metric, defined their learning curve as 55 cases.17